SamueleD98/assignment_1/README.md

 - /room_info, client

 #### The Aruco Marker Publisher node
 This node is an edited version of the one in [aruco_ros](https://github.com/CarmineD8/aruco_ros/tree/main/aruco_ros).
-This one, instead of printing a marker id once detected, send it on the topic 'aruco_marker_publisher/id'
+This one, instead of printing the detected marker id, publishes it on the topic 'aruco_marker_publisher/id'

 Messages:
 - aruco_marker_publisher/id, publisher